-- liaising with the SENDCO to agree : - which pupils in the class are vulnerable learners - which pupils are underachieving and need to have their additional interventions monitored on the whole-class provision map - but do not have special educational needs. - which pupils (also on the provision map) require additional support because of a special educational need and need to be identified as having SEN. Some of these pupils may require advice/support from an outside professional. - securing good provision and good outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - ensuring there is adequate opportunity for pupils with special educational needs to work on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
-(SEN Code of Practice 2014) - ensuring effective deployment of resources including teaching assistant support to maximise outcomes for all groups of vulnerable learners.
+- liaising with the SENCO co-ordinator to agree : - which pupils in the class are vulnerable learners - which pupils are underachieving and need to have their additional interventions monitored on the a vulnerable learners' provision map - but do not have special educational needs. - which pupils (also on the provision map) require additional support because of a special educational need and need to go on the school's SEN list.
+Some of these pupils may require advice/support from an outside professional and, therefore, an SSD to address a special educational need (this would include pupils with statements/EHC Plans) - securing good provision and good outcomes for all groups of vulnerable learners by : - providing differentiated teaching and learning opportunities, including differentiated work for EAL pupils which reduces linguistic difficulty whilst maintaining cognitive challenge - ensuring there is adequate opportunity for pupils with special educational needs to working on agreed targets which are genuinely "additional to" or "different from" those normally provided as part of the differentiated curriculum offer and strategies".
+(SEN Code of Practice 2013)

+ensuring effective deployment of resources - including teaching assistant support - to maximise outcomes for all groups of vulnerable learners.